 Tip for the Driver.
-A final cost that I ask you to consider is a tip for our driver(s).
-In the general rate is about \$3 U.S. per person per day, or about \$45 U.S. for each of you.
+A final cost that I ask you to consider is a tip for our travelling companions/guides.
+In the general rate is about \$3 U.S. per person per day, or about \$50 U.S. for each of you.
 This is not mandatory, but I do ask you to consider it and please set it aside.

-Geography and Climate of Malta, Sicily, and Southern Italy
+Geography and Climate of Sicily, Sardinia, and Naples

-The first five days of the course, we will be in Malta.
-Expect hot temperatures and little to no rain.
+The first week of the program, we will be in Sardinia.
+Expect very hot temperatures and little to no rain.
 Highs will probably be over 90 degrees.
-It will be fairly dry, but much more human than San Diego.
-Sicily is very similar, but expect a cooler day when we climb Mt.
+It will be fairly dry and hotter than San Diego.
+Sicily is similar, but expect a cooler day when we climb Mt.
 Etna.
-The Naples area of Italy will probably be in the high 80s and fairly humid-like Washington, D.C. in August.
+Naples will probably be in the high 80s and fairly humid-like Washington, D.C. in August.

-We might have rain in Sicily or Campania, but it probably will not be too heavy.
+We might have rain, but it probably will not be too heavy.